Due to state authorization requirements for distance learning that are

 MAJOR CORE COURSESGrade of "C" or better required for all upper-division courses

 Select ONE of the following Subplans

-* Applies towards general education requirements1 Applies towards general education requirements; Students can also take *MAC 2311 Calculus with Analytic Geometry I. Students selecting this option should contact an advisor.2 Must be taken within first 15 upper division hours of program3 For students in Effective terms prior to 0520, MAN 4900 will be completed for 3 credits.
+* Applies towards general education requirements1 Applies towards general education requirements; Students can also take *MAC 2311 Calculus with Analytic Geometry I. Students selecting this option should contact an advisor.2 Applies towards general education requirements; QMB 2100 is an acceptable substitute for STA 2023.2 Must be taken within first 15 upper division hours of program3 For students in Effective terms prior to 0520, MAN 4900 will be completed for 3 credits.
 For students in term 0520 or later, MAN 4900 will be offered at 6 credits starting Fall 2017.
 All major core courses must completed before Capstone can be taken.4 Standard Internship is 3 credits.
 Internships require 60 hours of internship work experience for each 1 credit earned

 To be admitted to our Bachelor of Science in Business Administration degree program, you need: